Blosterhxh/simple_lora/Résumés/6°) Representation learning.md

 décrites dans l'article et pour l'instant je n'ai pas lu les justifications.
 En résumé ils stockent les embeddings dans une banque M pour ne pas recalculer gtheta(xi) à chaque étape, et réduisent le dénominateur du softmax de N à K<<N tirer uniformément dans N, certainement parce que beaucoup de termes ont une contribution proche de zero.

+Training needs to be simplified because, as it stands, it requires recalculating the embeddings of all images at each stage, as well as calculating the sum of the exponentials of all embeddings.
+The simplifications are described in the article, but I haven't read the justifications yet.
+In summary, they store the embeddings in a bank M so they do not have to recalculate gtheta(xi) at each step, and reduce the denominator of the softmax from N to K<<N drawn uniformly from N, probably because many terms have a contribution close to zero.

 ![representation3.PNG](representation3.PNG)